kasimotkun/serenity-sample/README.md

      }
 ```
 ### Reports
   I used surefire report plugin for html and xml reports.
 You can find the surefire-report.html report under `target/site/`
-You can find the test results in the GitLab Pipelines under the executed pipeline's test report section.

-### Refactored Items
-I decided to use only Maven as build automation tool and Surefire to execute tests.
-I am good experienced in these tools so that I selected these ones  and removed Gradle files from the project and didn't use failsafe plugin.
-As well as, I didn't prefer to pass the test if any test fails.

-I refactored the stepdefinition java methods to fix the bugs and optimize the steps
-I added new 2 scenarios to cover remaining 2 enpoints and verify them.
-I added and configured the .gitlab-ci.yml file to run the tests in a CI/CD pipeline.

 ### Additional Info
-Please read `README_OF_STARTERS.md` file in the project to learn more about SERENITY and CUCUMBER frameworks.
+Please read README_OF_STARTERS.md file in the project to learn more about SERENITY and CUCUMBER frameworks.